 Introduction-

 Thesis Statement: My objective is to evaluate the system, process, enterprise, product, and service that a company has to offer.
-In return I will be able to ascertain the validity and reliability of the company which in this case is McDonalds.
+In return, I will be able to ascertain the validity and reliability of the company which in this case is McDonalds.

 Company Information-